The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 T3 Mobile Artillery/Sniper Bots
 * Unified build sorting.

+Experimental Buildings
+* Added appropriate build menu sorting.
+  * This separates them from the mobile experimentals.
+    * Seraphim already did this.

+Experimental mobile units
+* Made buildable by experimental factories based on size.

 Bombers
 * Bombers have been granted a 95% damage resistance to weapons that require a computed drop distance (ie, bomber bombs) while they are in the air.
   * This is to prevent bombers killing themselves consistently when they attack the Iron Curtain.
 Seriously.